 Click the Add new WAN Interface in the Network Setting > Broadband screen or the Edit icon next to the connection you want to configure.
-The following example screen displays when you select Bridge mode.
+Select Bridge as the encapsulation mode.
+The screen varies depending on the interface type you select.